oracle/terraform-provider-oci/website/docs/d/core_dedicated_vm_hosts_instances.html.markdown

 # Data Source: oci_core_dedicated_vm_hosts_instances
 This data source provides the list of Dedicated Vm Hosts Instances in Oracle Cloud Infrastructure Core service.

-Returns the list of instances on the dedicated virtual machine (VM) hosts that match the specified criteria.
+Returns the list of instances on the dedicated virtual machine hosts that match the specified criteria.

 ## Example Usage